xopto/pyxopto/docs/source/mcbase/fluence.template.rst

     z_centers = fluence.z    # or as zaxis.centers

-The fluence data are stored in a 3D numpy array that can be accessed through the :py:attr:`~xopto.mcbase.mcfluence.Fluence.raw` or :py:attr:`~xopto.mcbase.mcfluence.Fluence.data` properties.
+The fluence data are stored in a 3D numpy array that can be accessed through the :py:attr:`~xopto.mcbase.mcfluence.fluence.Fluence.raw` or :py:attr:`~xopto.mcbase.mcfluence.fluence.Fluence.data` properties.
 The individual voxels are addressed / sliced as :python:`data[z_slice, y_slice, x_slice]`.

 .. note::

-    The values returned by the :py:attr:`~xopto.mcbase.mcfluence.Fluence.raw`
+    The values returned by the :py:attr:`~xopto.mcbase.mcfluence.fluence.Fluence.raw`
-    property are the unscaled sums of deposited / absorbed photon packet weights while the values returned by the :py:attr:`~xopto.mcbase.mcfluence.Fluence.data` property are scaled by the inverse of the product between the voxel volume and the number of launched packets.
-Also note that the voxel size is constant for the :py:class:`~xopto.mcbase.mcfluence.Fluence` but changes with location for the :py:class:`~xopto.mcbase.mcfluence.FluenceRz` and
+    property are the unscaled sums of deposited / absorbed photon packet weights while the values returned by the :py:attr:`~xopto.mcbase.mcfluence.fluence.Fluence.data` property are scaled by the inverse of the product between the voxel volume and the number of launched packets.
+The time-resolved variants of fluence detectors scale the values returned by
-    :py:class:`~xopto.mcbase.mcfluence.FluenceCyl`.
+    :py:attr:`~xopto.mcbase.mcfluence.fluencet.Fluencet.data`
+    with the inverse of the product between the voxel volume, the number of launched packets and the corresponding time interval.
+    Also note that the voxel size is constant for the :py:class:`~xopto.mcbase.mcfluence.fluence.Fluence` but changes with location for the :py:class:`~xopto.mcbase.mcfluence.fluencerz.FluenceRz` and
+    :py:class:`~xopto.mcbase.mcfluence.fluencecyl.FluenceCyl`.

-After completing the Monte Carlo simulation, the fluence accumulator can be viewed using the :py:meth:`~xopto.mcbase.mcfluence.Fluence.plot` method.
+After completing the Monte Carlo simulation, the fluence accumulator can be viewed using the :py:meth:`~xopto.mcbase.mcfluence.fluence.Fluence.plot` method.
 The method allows slicing across the voxelized volume along one of the main coordinate axis.
 Use the :code:`axis` parameter to set the coordinate
 axis: